marvin1099/BitwardenAutofiller/README.md

 ## Installation (For Running From Source)

 1. **Clone the repository:**
+   Git is need for this step, make shure you install it and add it to your PATH.
    ```bash
    git clone https://codeberg.org/marvin1099/BitwardenAutofiller.git
    cd BitwardenAutofiller
    ```

 2. **Create a virtual environment (Linux users):**
-   The following steps will need to be adjusted if you're on Windows.
-Run the following in a bash console:
+   This step can be skipped on Windows.
+On Linux run the following in a bash console:
    ```bash
    python -m venv .venv
    source .venv/bin/activate